National Center for Disability and Pregnancy Research

 Jennifer Senda

 Jennifer Senda is a Mexican-American mother and college student who has cerebral palsy and uses a wheelchair.
 Fluent in both Spanish and English, Jennifer is a strong advocate for parents with disabilities and a blogger for the Disabled Parenting Project.
-Jennifer lives in Kansas City, Kansas with her 9-year-old son who has ADHD and anxiety and makes every day an adventure.
+Jennifer lives in Kansas City, Kansas with her son who has ADHD and anxiety and makes every day an adventure.
 Jennifer believes the biggest issue facing parents with disabilities and their families is society’s stigma and she is excited to dedicate her attention to the needs and experiences of parents with disabilities from marginalized communities.

 Heather Watkins, Advisory Board member